ssurmund/mdown2html-outline/README.md

 mdown2html-outline
 ==================

-Simple Python tool to convert all markdown files in a directory tree into html files and create a nice outline for these files.
+*mdown2html-outline* is a simple Python tool to convert all markdown files in a directory tree into html files.
+Furthermore it creates a nice outline for these files.

+**requirements:**
+The tool is developed on Ubuntu linux using Python2.7.
+It was not tested with Python3 so far, so there might be be some small adaptions necessary when using a new version of Python.

+**usage:**
-**usage:** `python mdown2html_outline.py <path>`
+`python mdown2html_outline.py <rood-directory>`

+As a result there is a new html file created next to each markdown file in the directory tree.
+Supported markdown file extensions are *.markdown*, *.mdown* and *.md*.
+Additionally an outline is created in the root directory containing links to each new html file.